JuliaLang/www.julialang.org/jsoc/gsod/projects.md

   - Success for this project could be quantified by keeping track of the number of issues raised on the parts of the docs that were audited and updated.

-### Updating contributing guide
+### Updating contributing guide (main project we will be applying for)

   The [Julia contributing guide](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md) provides details on how one who is either a new Julia contributor or returning contributor, can make a change to the Julia docs or the core Julia codebase.

    __This project would/could include the following:__
    - Auditing the existing contributing guide to ensure it covers developer use-cases correctly.
    - Moving the guide to a more robust and user-friendly section of the [Julia Website](https://julialang.org) (potentially making a "contributing" folder and then having details on different use-cases rather than just one long doc).
-   - Optionally, making a contributing guide template so that all of the 3,000+ Julia Packages also have guidelines for contributors.
+   - Optionally, making a contributing guide template so that all of the 5,000+ Julia Packages also have guidelines for contributors.
    - If time allows, making a step by step "first-time contributor" guide which highlights common first-time contributions, where to find potential things to contribute/change, and how to contribute those.

    __Potential impact and the Why?:__